vaibhavpandeyprayag/rn_ui_dropdown/README.md

 # rn_ui_dropdown

 `rn_ui_dropdown` is a customizable dropdown component for React Native that allows you to easily add a dropdown menu with options, selection handling, and dynamic rendering.
+It provides both single-select and multi-select modes

 ## Usage